mriyas/PixMan/README.md

 ## Known Issues :

-- Undo will not work on Add Text.(Issue is prious stack object is overwriting current one, need 30 minutes fix it)
+- Undo will not work on Add Text.(Issue is prious stack object is overwriting current one)
 - Large bitmap handling is not tested